-Figure 2.1 shows the Project Study Area for CP 966.
-The study area selected will provide a high likelihood that all technologies can be feasibly accommodated with it.
-It should be understood that this study area will be used for Technologies 2 and 3; however, Technology 1, the up-voltage of 220kV to 400kV could be more refined as the 220kV route is an existing OHL.
-Details of the Technology 1 Study Area are provided in Section 5 of this report.
+The study area selected will provide a high likelihood that Options 2 to 5 can be feasibly accommodated within it.
+Option 1, the Up-voltage of 220kV to 400kV has a more refined study area, constrained as it is to proximity to the existing 220 kV OHL.
+Details of the Option 1 Study Area are provided in Section 6 of this report.